-This national park incorporates the largest area of mature indigenous forest remaining on Zanzibar, although today it is only a tiny remnant of the forest that once covered much of the island.
-It stands on the isthmus of low-lying land which links the northern and southern parts of the island, to the south of Chwaka Bay.
+Zanzibar’s only national park, Jozani-Chwaka Bay protects a variety of wooded habitats, the most important of these being the largest-surviving stand of the mature indigenous forest that once naturally covered much of the island, and the extensive mangroves that line the southern end of Chwaka Bay.
+The park extends for more than 100km², across the narrow low-lying isthmus that links the island’s northwestern and southeastern components.
 The area is prone to flooding in the rainy season, giving rise to its unique ‘swamp-forest’ environment, and the large moisture-loving trees, stands of palm and fern, and high water table and humid air give the forest a cool, ‘tropical’ feel.